rabbitmq/rabbitmq-website/tutorials/tutorial-one-go-stream.md

 ...
 ```

-Note that we declare the stream-queue here as well.
+Note that we declare the stream here as well.
 Because we might start
-the consumer before the producer, we want to make sure the queue exists
+the consumer before the producer, we want to make sure the stream exists
 before we try to consume messages from it.

 We need to use `Consumer` struct to create the consumer and `ConsumerOptions` to configure it.